 It is important to note that due to their visa status and The California Board of Behavioral Sciences’ post-graduate supervised hours requirement, international students will likely be unable to obtain certification/licensure in the US post-degree completion.

-This program is offered as an 8-week term program and is open for enrollment during each of these respective enrollment periods.
-You can find a copy of our 8-week term academic calendar here.
+This program is offered as an eight-week term program and is open for enrollment during each of these respective enrollment periods.
+You can find a copy of our eight-week term academic calendar here.

-How long does it take to complete the Master’s in Clinical Counseling degree program?
+How long does it take to complete the MACC degree program?

-The Master’s in Clinical Counseling degree program is a 60-credit program and takes a minimum of 2 years to complete, across 11 terms.
+The program is a 60-credit program and takes a minimum of two years to complete, across 11 terms.